Arona416/Data-Analysis-Projects/SQL/FIFA-Players-Data-Cleaning/README.md

 - Which nationalities have the highest average overall rating among players worth more than €50 million?

 ---
+## 📌 Project Results

+During this project, I successfully:

+- Cleaned missing values from the dataset
+- Replaced missing club and league names
+- Explored more than 18,000 player records
+- Answered business-oriented questions using SQL
+- Applied aggregate functions and filtering techniques
+- Improved my SQL querying and data analysis skills

 ## 📷 Project Screenshots